Helm configuration

 Be aware that Gafaelfawr will convert these organization and team pairs to group names internally, and applications will see only the converted group names.
 See Groups from GitHub for more information.

-When CILogon or generic OpenID Connect are used as the providers, the group information may come from either LDAP or claims in the OpenID Connect ID token.
-Either way, that group membership will then be used to determine scopes via the groupMapping configuration.
+When CILogon or generic OpenID Connect are used as the providers, the group information comes from LDAP.
+That group membership will then be used to determine scopes via the groupMapping configuration.
 For those authentication providers, the group names are simple strings.
-For example, given a configuration like:
+For example, suppose the Gafaelfawr configuration reads:

 config: